Located between Landguard Fort and the Port of Felixstowe is the John Bradfield Viewing Area - voted one of the top 50 things to do in Suffolk.

 The Harwich Harbour Foot and Bicycle Ferry runs from the John Bradfield Viewing Area at Felixstowe to Harwich and Shotley.
 It is the only public ferry service connecting Suffolk and Essex.

 Please visit the website for full timings and fares.
 It is advisable to buy tickets online in advance, or first come first served on board.
-The vessel carries a maximum of 58 passengers.
 The ferry will only operate in safe weather.

 01728 666329. www.harwichharbourferry.com